New Tsallis agegraphic Dark Energy in Fractal cosmology: Fractal cosmology

 In a fractal universe, the Friedmann equation can be obtained by taking the action variation with respect to $g_{\mu\nu}$ as

-where $H$ denotes the Hubble parameter, $k$ is the curvature parameter, $\rho_m$ and $\rho_D$ are also the energy densities of DM and DE, respectively.
+here, $k$ is the curvature parameter and $\rho_m$ and $\rho_D$ are also the energy densities of DM and DE, respectively.
 Since we are eager to model the accelerated universe without considering the unknown and mysterious source $\Lambda$, we will consider $\Lambda=0$, and also, motivated by the WMAP data, we limit ourselves to $k=0$ (flat universe).

 The continuity equation is decomposed as